Percy Shurmer Academy, Birmingham

 Ongoing plans

-Hamish & Milo is at the heart of wellbeing and pastoral support at Percy Shurmer.
-There is a lovely sense of belonging and community within the school with everyone being made to feel welcome and part of the whole.
-Hamish & Milo has supported the provision for developing the children’s social and emotional skills.
+Hamish & Milo is at the heart of wellbeing and pastoral support at Percy Shurmer Academy.
+There is a lovely sense of belonging and community within the school, with everyone being made to feel welcome and part of the whole school community.
+Hamish & Milo has supported the provision for developing the children's social and emotional skills.
 It has given children a voice to share their experiences and feelings and to gain a sense of agency and empowerment.

-Hamish and Milo will continue to be developed as a central intervention with more children being able to access the programmes.
-There are plans to introduce the Families Together Programme and enhance the partnership with families and the children.
+Hamish & Milo will continue to be developed as a central intervention, with more children being able to access the programmes.
+There are plans to introduce the Families Together Programme and enhance the partnership with families and children.